-To this day, the image that most travelers have of Hamilton is defined by the view of its waterfront as seen from the Skyway Bridge that carries the Queen Elizabeth Way, en route between Toronto and Buffalo.
-It was once an image of steel mills belching steam and smoke; today it is quieter, showing evidence of an active port but also of more than its share of rust and dereliction.
+To this day, the image that most travellers have of Hamilton is defined by the view of its waterfront as seen from the Skyway Bridge that carries the Queen Elizabeth Way between Toronto and Niagara Falls.
+Hamilton was once an image of steel mills belching steam and smoke; today it is quieter, showing evidence of an active port but also of more than its share of rust and dereliction.

 Such images once captured Hamilton's economy, but no longer.
-As late as the 1980s, when the Department of Geography at McMaster University produced a collection of essays on Hamilton, it was still possible to speak of Steel City (Dear, Drake and Reeds, 1987; Weaver, 1982: 162-169).
-But even in the 1970s, the share of the city's workforce that were employed in bluecollar jobs had fallen sharply, from 44.6 percent to 34.6 percent, a trend which was accentuated by the recession of the early 1980s (Webber and Fincher, 1987: 240-241).
-Since then, factories have closed, while Dofasco and Stelco (now U.S. Steel, and currently in the process of abandoning its Hamilton operations), owners of the two major steel mills, have steadily shed jobs.
-Centrallylocated blue-collar jobs are still available, in older metal-fabricating plants and other industries, and also around the port.
-Suburban factory jobs have been growing, for example in meat-packing, and notably around the airport which has become a significant freight hub.
-But they no longer define the city.
+As late as the 1980s, when the Department of Geography at McMaster University produced a collection of essays on Hamilton, it was still possible to speak of Steel City (Dear, Drake, and Reeds, 1987; Weaver, 1982: 162-169).
+But even in the 1970s, the share of the city's workforce that was employed in blue-collar jobs had fallen sharply, from 44.6 percent to 34.6 percent, a trend accentuated by the recession of the early 1980s (Webber and Fincher, 1987: 240-241).

+Since then, factories have closed, while Dofasco and Stelco (the latter now known as U.S. Steel, and currently abandoning its Hamilton operations), the owners of the two major steel mills, have steadily shed jobs.
+Centrally located blue-collar jobs are still available, in older metal-fabricating plants and other industries and around the port.
+Suburban factory jobs have been growing, for example in meat-packing, notably around the airport, which has become a significant freight hub.
+But these jobs no longer define the city.

-The decline of manufacturing has been more than matched by the growth of service industries, notably hospitals and various institutions of postsecondary education.
+The decline of manufacturing has been more than matched by the growth of service industries, notably hospitals and postsecondary education institutions.
 McMaster University, established on the City's west side in 1930, has grown rapidly since the 1960s.
 It has doubled in size since the mid-1980s alone, with a current full-time student enrolment of 26,000.
-Mohawk, a Community College established in 1967, has grown even more rapidly and teaches almost 13,000, mostly part-time students.
+Mohawk, a communi-ty college established in 1967, has grown even more rapidly and teaches almost 13,000 (most-ly part-time) students.
 McMaster is associated with a research park, prominent medical research facilities, and a teaching hospital, while other hospitals serve the city and a wider region.
-Today, these are the major employers and have helped the city to record an unemployment rate that in recent years has frequently been lower than the provincial average.
+Today, these are the major employers and have helped the city record an unemployment rate that in recent years has frequently been lower than the provincial average.
 In the aggregate, then, Hamilton has weathered its industrial decline quite well.